browserengineering/book/book/intro.md

 Linux desktop".
-But when asked about challenges RedHat faced, the salesman mentioned not Linux but _the web_: he said that someone "needs to make a good browser for Linux."[^netscape-linux] Even back then, in the first first years of the web, the browser was already a necessary component of every computer.
+But when asked about challenges RedHat faced, the salesman mentioned not Linux but _the web_: he said that someone "needs to make a good browser for Linux."[^netscape-linux] Even back then, in the first years of the web, the browser was already a necessary component of every computer.
 He even threw out a challenge: "how hard could it be to build a better browser?"
 Indeed, how hard could it be?
 What makes it so hard?
 That question stuck with me